This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Yield Strength”.

 d) 830 MPa

-Explanation: Titanium in annealed state has lower yield strength (450 MPa).
+Explanation: Titanium in the annealed state has lower yield strength (450 MPa).
 Its strength can be raised from alloying up to 830 MPa.
 Yield strengths of annealed iron and nickel are 130 MPa and 138 MPa respectively.

 3. What is SI unit of yield strength?